 The policy can be accessed via our school website and copies are available in the office.
-Consultation with Staff and Governors was held during the Summer and Autumn Term - 2020 via staff meetings and we have used the NASEN (National Association for Special Educational Needs) guide to ensure we are complaint with the statutory requirements laid out in the new SEND Code of Practice, 0-25 guidance.
+Consultation with Staff and Governors was held during the Spring Term - 2024 via staff meetings and we have used the NASEN (National Association for Special Educational Needs) guide to ensure we are complaint with the statutory requirements laid out in the new SEND Code of Practice, 0-25 guidance.

 A child has special educational needs if he or she has learning difficulty or disability which calls for special educational provision to be made for him or her.
 A learning difficulty or disability is significantly greater difficulty in learning than the majority of others of the same age.
 Special educational provision means educational or training provision that is additional to, or different from, that made generally for others of the same age in a mainstream setting in England.
 Health care provision or social care provision which educates or trains a child or young person is to be treated as special educational provision.
-Code of Practice 2014
+Code of Practice 2014 be offered additional support, through small group or 1:1 activity, in order to boost their skills level and confidence.

 Because the general level of ability within our school is high, we recognise that some children may feel disadvantaged working alongside high achieving children.
-They may be offered additional support, through small group or 1:1 activity, in order to boost their skills level and confidence.
+They may